Admin guide: Expense Policy Agent

 When you add a policy:

-We automatically remove sensitive data and unusable clauses during this process.
+• We automatically remove sensitive data and unusable links during this process.

 Your policies, flags, user feedback and all business data are NOT used to train any model.

-Airwallex Policy agent is designed for global teams.
+Airwallex Expense policy agent is designed for global teams.
 It can read receipts and policy documents in multiple languages, not just English.

-If an employee submits a receipt in a foreign language (e.g., French, Chinese, Japanese), the agent will translate and interpret the context to verify compliance.
+• If an employee submits a receipt in a foreign language (e.g., French, Chinese, Japanese), your agent will translate and interpret the context to verify compliance.

-The agent's flags and reasoning will be presented in the language of your user, ensuring you understand the issue regardless of the receipt's origin.
+• All agentic flags will be presented in the language of your user, ensuring you understand the issue regardless of the receipt's origin.

 Can I apply different policies to different international entities?